dilshan-g/drupal-composer-kickstart/README.md

 ##### Note : if you don't have vagrant-hostupdater installed, you must maually add this entry to your hosts. `192.168.56.101  mydrupalsite.dev`

+#### Make a synced folder

+After setting up this vm you might want to access the drupal files using phpstorm or any other editor, for that you have to make it a synced folder.
+Add this code snippet to your vagrant file and provision it again.

+	`config.vm.synced_folder "html", "/var/www/html", id: "vagrant-root",
+	:owner => "vagrant",
+	:group => "www-data",
+	:mount_options => ["dmode=775","fmode=664"]`

 ### Compatibility

 I have tested this on both OS X El Capitan and Ubuntu 16.04 (Xenial Xerus), But not tested on Windows.